 - People aged 50 and over living in these wards have increased and improved their social connections

 - That we have positively influenced the delivery of programmes for people aged 50 and over

 - That we have influenced GM strategy relating to people aged 50 and over, social isolation and age-friendly neighbourhoods.

-The umbrella organisation leading on the Ambition for Ageing programme is the Greater Manchester Centre for Voluntary Organisations (GMCVO)
+The organisation leading on the Ambition for Ageing programme is the Greater Manchester Centre for Voluntary Organisations (GMCVO).

-A dedicated Ambition for Ageing team has been recruited to work alongside GMCVO on the day to day management and delivery of the programme - see Contact us for details.
+A dedicated Ambition for Ageing team has been recruited to work alongside GMCVO on the day to day management and delivery of the programme - see Contact Us for staff details.

 - Programme Governance

-We have recently restructured our governance processes to give older people a better chance to feed into, and learn from, our work.
-As a result, we now have now established an Engagement Panel, comprised of members of the Equalities Board and the Greater Manchester Older People’s Network who meet every quarter to hear presentations from our Local Delivery Leads and other contractors.
-In this way, local developments get shared further afield and the learning from the programme reaches a wider audience.
+Our governance processes gives older people a chance to feed into, and learn from, our work.
+The Engagement Panel, comprised of members of the Equalities Board and the Greater Manchester Older People’s Network meet every quarter to hear presentations from our Local Delivery Leads and other contractors.
+As such, local developments get shared further afield and the learning from the programme reaches a wider audience.
 We also use these meetings as an opportunity to consult with on various elements of the programme.

 Following on from the Engagement Panel is the Operational Committee.
 This group meet to scrutinise the management and performance of the programme looking at financial managemen, sustainability and legacy, partner activity and monitoring and evaluation.